SDBrett/jekyllblog/_posts/2017-07-25-chef-breaking-oven-mitts.md

 categories:
   - Chef
 tags:
-  - chef
+  - Chef
   - Cloud
-  - devops
+  - DevOps
-  - opensource
+  - Automation
 ---

 Configuration management systems are used to deploy and ensure a standard environmental state.
 You might use a configuration manager to ensure that a file exists, or a certain setting is always applied to a system.
 As your IT infrastructure grows or becomes more distributed ensuring a consistent state becomes more difficult.
 Through deploying and ensuring consistent state across multiple systems based on central policies configuration managers help to lower the administrative overhead, improve security and reliability.